Sanardi/dockerized-nginx-flask-postgres/README.md

 ## Contributing

 Feel free to do what you want.
-Who am I to tell you how and what yo build?
+Who am I to tell you how and what to build?
 Let me know what cool things you end up building with this or we should improve this repository.

 ## Authors